Ergodicity of partially hyperbolic diffeomorphisms in hyperbolic 3-manifolds: Setting and strategy

 Recall that a diffeomorphism $f$ is said to be \emph{conservative} if it preserves a volume form.
 By Poincar\'e recurrence, this implies that such an $f$ has to be \emph{non-wandering} meaning that for every open set $U \subset M$ there exists $n>0$ so that $f^n(U) \cap U$ is not empty.
 For all the results of this paper (except to deduce Theorem A from Theorem B) this weaker topological assumption (that $f$ is non wandering) will be enough.

 We will always work with $M$ being a 3-dimensional manifold.
 In this setting, a hyperbolic manifold is one which can be obtained as a quotient of $\mathbb{H}^3$ by isometries of the hyperbolic metric.
 Contrary to what one might expect, these are well known to be quite abundant thanks to Thurston-Perelman's geometrization theorem.
-We emphasise here that many hyperbolic 3-manifolds are known to support partially hyperbolic diffeomorphisms (in fact, even Anosov flows), see e.g. \cite{Go,FenleyAnosov, FoulonHasselblatt}.
+We emphasize here that many hyperbolic 3-manifolds are known to support partially hyperbolic diffeomorphisms (and even Anosov flows), see e.g. \cite{Go,FenleyAnosov, FoulonHasselblatt}.
+In fact the Anosov flows analyzed by Foulon and Hasselblatt in \cite{FoulonHasselblatt} are contact, and hence preserve a volume form.
+Notice that Asaoka \cite{As} proved that any transitive Anosov flow is orbitally equivalent to an Anosov flow preserving a smooth volume form.
+Also any Anosov flow in a hyperbolic $3$-manifold is transitive \cite{Mosh}.

-For a manifold $M$ we will denote by $\mt$ the universal cover, and by $\pi: \mt \to M$ the cannonical projection.
+For a manifold $M$ we will denote by $\mt$ the universal cover, and by $\pi: \mt \to M$ the canonical projection.
 Whenever an object $X$ is lifted to $\mt$ it will be denoted by $\widetilde X$.